 Signs of stress or anxiety

-Limit your digital exposure
+Limit your digital consumption

 Take care of your body

-If you work from home, try to make your working space well-lit and comfortable.
-Make sure your chair is well adjusted and provides good back support for these long hours you will spend in front of your screen.
-It is also important to take breaks and stretch throughout your workday.
+If you work from home, make sure your workspace is well-lit and comfortable.
+Make sure, too, that your chair is properly adjusted and provides good back support for the long hours you spend in front of your screen.
+Take regular breaks and do stretches.